 Types of treatment

-Using drugs to kill or control the cancer cells.
-Chemotherapy drugs may be given on their own, in combination with each other or with other treatments like steroids.
+Chemotherapy is the use of drugs to kill or control the cancer cells.
+Your treatment may involve a combination of different chemotherapy drugs, or sometimes it is given with other treatments such as steroids.
 You may have radiotherapy too.
-Chemotherapy for Hodgkin’s lymphoma is normally given through a drip into a vein.
+Chemotherapy for Hodgkin lymphoma is normally given through a drip into a vein.
+Read more about chemotherapy.

-Using high energy rays to destroy the cancer cells.
+Radiotherapy uses high-energy rays to destroy the cancer cells.
 It’s usually used for early stage lymphoma, sometimes along with chemotherapy.
 It’s most useful if the Hodgkin lymphoma is only in one part of the body.
+Read more about radiotherapy.